-As at December 31, 2023, Libro had commitments to advance loans totalling \$317,034 [\$399,235 in 2022].
+As at December 31, 2024, Libro had commitments to advance loans totalling \$241,319 [\$317,034 in 2023].
 The mix of loans committed is consistent with existing funded portfolio balances.
+In addition, the Credit Union has entered into a number of additional commitments with third party service providers for terms of varying lengths.